scalabli/quo/docs/prompt.rst

 ``Placeholder text``
 --------------------
 A placeholer is a text that's displayed as long as no input is given.
-This won't be returned as part of the otput.
+This won't be returned as part of the output.
-This can be string, formatted text or a callable that returns formatted text.
+This can be a string, formatted text or a callable that returns formatted text.

 .. code:: python